 Perceptive readers will recognize ‘Animal Ball’ as the game Prince Tuesday uses in Daniel Tiger’s Neighborhood to teach the kids how to catch a ball (Season 2/Episode 8, “Daniel Plays Ball”).
 Yes, the episode where they sing “Keep trying, you’ll get better!” when Little D expresses frustration and sadness for being born with hands made of stone.
 Miss Elaina actually created the game, and it’s little more than a simple catching activity with animal sounds thrown in to keep the kids laughing.
-Not only is it easy to play with two or more children ⏤ indoors or out, depending on your rules for inside sports ⏤ it’s great for teaching toddlers the basics of holding on to an incoming projectile.
+Not only is it easy to play with two or more children ⏤ indoors or out, depending on your rules for inside sports ⏤ it’s one of the best activities for kids who have yet to learn the valuable skill of holding on to an incoming projectile.

 Prep Time: None